 Red imported fire ant (Solenopsis invicta) is one species of fire ant.
 Another species, tropical fire ant (Solenopsis geminata), has been found in the Northern Territory.
 For easier reading, the term 'fire ant' in this context refers to red imported fire ant.

-Red imported fire ants originally from South America, entered the southern United States in the 1930s (probably in soil used as ship ballast) — and have been spreading ever since.
-Red imported fire ants were unknowingly imported into Brisbane several years ago.
+Red imported fire ants are native to South American countries including Brazil, Paraguay, Uruguay and Argentina.
+They entered the southern United States in the 1930s (probably in soil used as ship ballast) and have continued to spread, infesting most of 11 southern states and even California.
+Red imported fire ants were unknowingly imported into Brisbane over 20 years ago.

 The impact of fire ants